IABTechLab/uid2docs/docs/guides/integration-javascript-server-side.md

 #### Generating a UID2 Token on the Server

-The first step is to be able to generate the UID2 token on your server.
+The first step is to generate the UID2 token on your server.

 For details, including instructions and examples, see [Server-Side Token Generation](../ref-info/ref-server-side-token-generation.md).